Salesforce Connection Management

 Test Connection

-Confirms a stored credential is valid by performing a login operation
+Confirms a stored credential is valid by performing a login operation.
+The connection test will fail if the credentials are invalid or if the password has expired.

 EXEC dbo.SLAM_test_connection @username = 'your_username@company.com'